photoprism/photoprism/README.md

 ![](https://dl.photoprism.app/img/ui/desktop-1000px.jpg)

 To get a first impression, you are welcome to play with our [public demo](https://try.photoprism.app/).
-Be careful not to upload any private pictures.
+Please be careful not to upload any private or offensive content.

 ## Feature Overview ##